jittering/traefik-kop/README.md

 the majority of cases to manually set this to the desired IP address.
 This can be done using the docker image by exporting the `BIND_IP` environment variable.

+### Docker API

+traefik-kop expects to connect to the Docker host API via unix socket at `/var/run/docker.sock`.
+Other connection methods (like ssh, http/s) are not supported.

 ## License

 traefik-kop: MIT, (c) 2021, Pixelcop Research, Inc.